MetaMask/extension-provider/README.md

 const provider = createMetaMaskProvider()

+provider.on('error', (error) => {
+  // Failed to connect to MetaMask, fallback logic.
+})

 // Enjoy!
 ```

 ## Adding additional browser support

 Simply add MetaMask's extension ID for that browser's store to [the config file](./config.json).

+## Running the example

+Use the `./sample-extension` folder as an WebExtension.
+You can easily add it to Chrome or Firefox Developer Edition.

 ## Editing the example